MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 1. The activity passes through the Bot Framework Channel Service, which calls into the Bot Framework Token Service to create a valid OAuth sign-in URL for this request.
 This sign-in URL is added to the OAuthCard and the card is returned to the user.
 1. The user is presented with a message to sign-in by clicking on the OAuthCard's sign-in button.
 1. When the user clicks the sign-in button, the channel service opens a web browser and calls out to the external service to load its sign-in page.
 1. The user signs-in to this page for the external service.
-Once complete, the external service completes the OAuth protocol exchange with the Bot Framework Token Service, resulting in the external service sending the Bot Framework Token Service the user token.
+Then the external service completes the OAuth protocol exchange with the Bot Framework Token Service, resulting in the external service sending the Bot Framework Token Service the user token.
 The Bot Framework Token Service securely stores this token and sends an activity to the bot with this token.
 1. The bot receives the activity with the token and is able to use it to make calls against the MS Graph API.

 ## Securing the sign-in URL